The Break

 03The Snare

 The snare is what makes DnB sound like DnB.
-It lands on beat 3.
-Not beats 2 and 4 like house or hip-hop.
-Just beat 3.
+Beat 3.
+Not 2 and 4 like house or hip-hop.
+Just 3.

 Snare on 3